How to Build Muscle if You’re Skinny

 Graph showing that strength training and hypertrophy training stimulate the same amount of muscle growth when training volume is matched.

-Both groups lifted the same amount of weight overall, so both groups gained the same amount of muscle mass.
-But the hypertrophy group stimulated more than twice as much growth per set, and they finished their workouts in a quarter of the time.
-Perhaps most importantly, the hypertrophy group could have done more.
-They could have trained for a full 70 minutes, doing a variety of other exercises, gaining way more muscle.
-This same outcome has been seen in study after study.
+Both groups lifted the same amount of weight overall, and both groups gained the same amount of muscle mass.
+But the hypertrophy group stimulated more than twice as much growth per set and finished their workouts in a quarter of the time.
+These results have been replicated by study after study.

 Illustration of a man doing drop sets to build muscle.

-So you can build muscle by lifting heavy weights in lower rep ranges, as is done in strength training.
-You can also build muscle by lifting lighter weights in higher rep ranges, as is done by people who search for solace in pain.
-But it’s easier and more efficient to build muscle by lifting moderately heavy weights for a moderate number of repetitions.
+Overall, it’s easier and more efficient to build muscle by lifting moderately heavy weights for a moderate number of repetitions.
 That’s why bodybuilders love the 8–12 rep range.
 That’s why this idea of the “hypertrophy rep range” has stood the test of time, even though it isn’t quite technically true.

 • To get stronger for your size: 1–4 reps

-• To gain muscle size and strength: 6–20 reps
+• To gain muscle size and strength: 6–20 reps (study)

 • 12–30 reps with smaller isolation lifts, such as lateral raises, forearm exercises, and neck exercises.
 These muscles are small enough that we can do more reps without being limited by our pain tolerance or cardiovascular fitness.
 High-rep sets of lateral raises burn, but you won’t vomit or want to die.